Features

 Each thread gets its own working copy.

 Checkpoint history lets you restore the working copy to any prior state.
 A conflict resolver UI handles merges.
-An env editor handles per-worktree environment variables.
+An ENV editor handles per-worktree environment variables.

 A branch picker modal and a PR creation dialog mean you can open a pull request straight from the thread.